Preikestolen (the Pulpit Rock), the most famous tourist attraction in Ryfylke, towers an impressive 604 metres over the Lysefjord.

 The hike starts from the parking (parking fee applies) by the Preikestolen Mountain Lodge.
 Located here is a service facility with toilets.
 The hike consists of slightly hilly terrain with a difference of altitude of 350 metres.
 The prime attraction on the hike you obtain on top of the plateau with a mesmerising view of the outstanding Lysefjord.
 Additionally, there are nice spots to take a dip as well as enjoyable resting areas along the path.
 It is important that you check the weather conditions at all times.
 If there is snow in the mountains, it is not recommended to do the hike, or you should use a nature guide.
 Remember good footwear, preferably mountain shoes, warm clothing, food and drinks.
 Should the weather indicate difficult conditions, please use walking sticks/ski poles on the hike.
 A general good physical fitness is necessary.
 To avoid the loss of daylight on your return hike, you must not embark on this hike too late in the day.
 Get informed on the time for sunset as well as other weather conditions.
 Please note!
 Read our practical hiking tips before going on the hike to Preikestolen!

-- Bus and ferry to Preikestolen Mountain Lodge with provider www.tide.no
+- Bus to Preikestolen Mountain Lodge with provider www.gofjords.com

-- Bus and ferry to Preikestolen Mountain Lodge with provider www.pulpitrock.no
+- Bus to Preikestolen Mountain Lodge with provider www.pulpitrock.no

-From Stavanger: take car ferry from Stavanger to Tau, then drive from Tau to Preikestolen Mountain Lodge.
-Or take car ferry from Lauvvik to Oanes, and drive to Preikestolen Mountain Lodge.
+From Stavanger, drive the subsea tunnel to Solbakk and follow signposting to Preikestolen Mountain Lodge.
+Or take car ferry from Lauvvik to Oanes, and drive to Preikestolen Mountain Lodge from there.
 Parking fee.

 Preikestolen from the fjord